BRatcha-cytronth/onnx2hef_hailo8l-8/README.md

 ## Overview

 A set of Python scripts to **convert ONNX deep learning models into Hailo HEF format** for deployment on Hailo-8L and Hailo-8 accelerators.
-This project includes parsing, optimizing, and compiling steps for preparing models (e.g., from YOLO/Ultralytics) to Hailo deployable binaries.
+This project includes parsing, optimizing, and compiling steps for preparing models **YOLOv8** to Hailo deployable binaries.

 Hailo’s HEF format enables efficient inference on Hailo-8L and Hailo-8 hardware.